yanglangfei/FontDroid/README.md

 I think the attributes names are self explanatory, but let me say:

-* `typefaceAssetPath` - Typeface path from the specified asset folder
+* `typefaceAssetPath` - Typeface path from the specified asset folder.
-* `typefaceFilePath` - Typeface path from the specified file
+* `typefaceFilePath` - Typeface path from the specified file.
-* `typefaceCache` - Load typeface from cache, default value is true
+* `typefaceCache` - Load typeface from cache, default value is true.

 ###### 1. Set in a single widget